Legal

 - Marketing and intake data: retained for 24 months of inactivity, then automatically deleted.

-- Legal-file data: retained by [Attorney Name] PLLC for seven years post-matter close under [State] bar rules.
+- Legal-file data: retained for seven years post-matter close under California State Bar rules.

 6. Subprocessors

-The current subprocessor list is maintained in /legal/subprocessors (placeholder) and in infrastructure/docs/data-map.md.
-We notify users 30 days in advance of adding a new subprocessor that processes personal information of Quebec residents.
+We notify users 30 days in advance of adding a new subprocessor that processes the personal information of Quebec residents.

 7. Cross-border transfers